apsillers/html5-netrek/README.md

 * **net** - makes connections (through the proxy), reads the data stream, and delegates work to message objects, which perform virtually all server-driven action; e.g., when a SP\_YOU message comes in, the net object should read it and send the data to the SP\_YOU hnadler, which should update the UI with info about the player

 Each file (except for a few, like `ship.js`) includes a singleton.
 The code is built around a few powerful singletons that each handle a single aspect of the program (world, net, outfitting...).
 These are namespaces that allow the code to be read/used in a sane way that doesn't polute the global namespace.

+You must first build the code using `./build.sh`, which invokes the Closure compiler and builds the code into `all.js`.

 Included libraries: